 This is our system to solve, Ax equal -- and the right-hand side is that vector 2, 12, 2.
-Okay.

 Now, when I describe elimination -- it gets to be a pain to keep writing the equal signs and the pluses and so on.

 It's that matrix that totally matters.

 I'm going to multiply that equation by the right number, the right multiplier and I'm going to subtract it from the second equation.

 With what purpose?